 My takeaway – Don’t improvise!
 Especially when you’re new to baking.
 Baking is all science and I learned this the hard way.
 Instead, do your research because every cake is different.

 The good news is, you’ve come to the right place.
 I’ve been baking cakes since I was a teenager.
 I bake as a side hustle and I get requests for all different cakes.
-In this article, I’m going to share with you exactly how different types of batter should look like.
+In this article, I’m going to share with you exactly what different types of batter should look like.

 We batter get into it 😉